luckenco/luckenco-site/posts/macos-escape-hatch.md

 published: true
 ---

-Apple hardware is still unbeatable.
+**Escape macOS Without Leaving Apple Hardware**

+Apple's hardware is unbeatable. macOS?
+Less so.
+Here's how you get the best of both worlds.

+# The Hardware Throne

+MacBooks are still undefeated.
 You unbox it, and it works.
 The aluminium chassis feels sturdy, free from the creaky plastics and branding stickers you're used to from the competition.

-macOS on the other hand is starting to look more like a tablet OS.
-Animations are prioritized over power-user utility.
+The software is another story. macOS is starting to resemble a tablet OS.
+Animations are prioritised over power-user utility.
 Properly sizing edge radii seems impossible.
 The simplicity and polish Apple was once known for is fading.

-There are alternatives on the horizon, but as of now they can't compete.
-Framework laptops seem to have brittle build quality and a horrible display.
+There are alternatives on the horizon, but as of now, they can't compete.
+Framework laptops appear to have brittle build quality and a horrible display.
 The HP ZBook Ultra G1a looks promising, but 14" is too small for my workflow.

-Yet the ecosystem remains a golden trap: Handoff, Messages, Photos - all of it works great.
+So why not switch?
+The ecosystem's convenience, the build quality, and especially the battery life—it's a golden trap.

+There has to be a third option...

 # The best of both worlds?

 I recently cleared out my YouTube playlists and rediscovered this gem where [@mitchellh](https://x.com/mitchellh) talks about his coding setup.

-Modern hardware is powerful enough to run a linux VM on a macOS host productively.
+Modern hardware is powerful enough to run a Linux VM on a macOS host productively.

 > [Mitchell Hashimoto @mitchellh · Jan 4, 2021](https://x.com/mitchellh/status/1346136404682625024)
 >
 > I switched my primary dev environment to a graphical NixOS VM on a macOS host.
 It has been wonderful.
 I can keep the great GUI ecosystem of macOS, but all dev tools are in a full screen VM.
 One person said "it basically replaced your terminal app" which is exactly how it feels.

-If this was already the case 4 years ago (and Mitchell built some serious stuff) this is even truer today.
+If this was already the case 4 years ago (and Mitchell built some serious stuff), this is even truer today.

 So I set some time aside, installed VMware Fusion and set up Fedora 43.
 I wanted to run Hyprland, a dynamic Tiling Wayland compositor.
-Since I mostly use CLI tooling this seemed like a great fit.
+Since I mostly use CLI tooling, this seemed like a great fit.
 Long story short: there are issues with Wayland and the current VMware (and Parallels) drivers.

 After 20 minutes of dnf remove, something felt off.
 I could just clone my dotfiles repo and stow them into .config like I always do on macOS.
 Sure, I was "preparing" for the day when non-Apple hardware is good enough to jump ship entirely—but tinkering with your OS all day doesn't make money.
 I didn't just want to be independent from macOS.
 I want reproducibility.
 One command to set up my entire dev environment on any machine I touch.

 # NixOS

-Since Mitchell mentions NixOS explicitly in the video, it was the logical next step.

-The reason I tried Fedora first?
-Some serious PTSD from attempting to move all my dotfiles to nix-darwin a few years ago.
+I started with Fedora 43 due to serious PTSD from attempting to move all my dotfiles to nix-darwin a few years ago.

-But the promise of the same environment on any machine I'd touch from now was way too good to ignore.
+But Mitchell mentions NixOS explicitly in the video, and the promise of reproducibility was too good to ignore.

 NixOS is a Linux distribution built around the Nix package manager.
 Everything is defined declaratively, promising reproducible and reliable systems.